hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 - Operate along columns (`axis=0`)
 - Operate along rows (`axis=1`)

-**Exercise**: The Berkeley admission synthesis dataset.
+### Exercise: The Berkeley admission synthesis dataset

 Calculate the by-department admission ratio and the whole-school admission ratio.
 Try to articulate whether there is gender discrimination or not.

+The dataset can be downloaded [here](assets/1973-UC-Berkeley-Admission-Data - Synthesis Data.csv).

-(For further reading, search for "Simpson's paradox").
+For further reading, search for "Simpson's paradox".

 ## Distribution